 Click on the following link to find out how to browse the full Library catalogue and order your books.

-Our Librarian, Miss White and the student librarians are always on hand to help out with finding titles, collating resources and supporting IT needs.
-We have over 5000 books for different reading levels and interests.
+Our Librarian, Miss White, is available to help out with sourcing titles, collating resources and supporting IT needs.
+We have over 5,000 books for different reading levels and interests.

 Do have a look at our recommended reading lists.